 - making visible the workings of oppression in our society

 - interrogating the intersectionality as feminist theory and method to theories of globalism

-So many women need medical help, yet are uninsured or underinsured, undocumented or daughters of the undocumented — we are helping.
+Many women need medical and healthcare help, yet are uninsured or underinsured, undocumented or daughters of the undocumented — we of the Ramsey Foundation, are helping.

 Women for Transition Support:

 Our homeless population consists of 40% women, and many of them are without a home because they left a crisis situation of domestic violence.
 Our Housing and Urban Development Agency provides funds for temporary stays in Domestic Violence Shelters, but when the funds run out, the resident, in refusing to return to a violent partner, she often chooses the street, sadly a safer harbour, but still not a safe harbour.
 Our Foundation’s work purpose, with many partners, is to give her safe and appropriate choices.

 ”The ASU Gammage-supported Journey Home offers sustainable arts programming in correctional institutions”: